confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

  myStream.mapValues(..).to( new CustomExtractor());
 ```

+## Considerations
+* Event Routers should not modify the Event contents and instead only provide the proper Event routing.

 ## References
+* This pattern is derived from [Message Router](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRouter.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf
-* [Kafka Tutorial](https://kafka-tutorials.confluent.io/dynamic-output-topic/kstreams.html): How to dynamically choose the output topic at runtime
+* See this [Kafka Tutorial](https://kafka-tutorials.confluent.io/dynamic-output-topic/kstreams.html) for a full example of dynamically routing events at runtime